alisaifee/coredis/docs/source/compatibility.rst

 DUMP
 ****

-Return a serialized version of the value stored at the specified key.
+Returns a serialized representation of the value stored at a key.

 - Documentation: `DUMP <https://redis.io/commands/dump>`_
 - Implementation: :meth:`~coredis.Redis.dump`